-Join us for our monthly Community Organizing meetings (on Zoom for now) to learn how you can participate in our campaigns.
+COMMUNITY ORGANIZING MEETINGS: Join us for our monthly Community Organizing meetings on the third Tuesday of each month to learn how you can participate in our campaigns.

 Campaigns to Address Systemic Racism

 We have been fighting against systemic racism since our inception.
 We continue to work with our partners at LA Voice towards a more just and ethical society.
 Currently, we are working to reimagine public safety in our city and state, by working with our elected leaders toward a moral budget that redirects funds away from police to social services in underserved communities.
 We are currently researching other legislation and will soon share more information.

 KNOW YOUR REPS MEETINGS

 Hosting our elected representatives for Shabbat Services and discussions lets them know who we are and the values we share and helps make our voices heard from City Hall to Sacramento to Capitol Hill.
 Guests have included: Congressman Adam Schiff, Congresswoman Karen Bass, Congressman Ted Lieu, City Attorney Mike Feuer, State Senator Ben Allen, and State Senator Holly Mitchell, among many others.

 We host Zoom meetings with our local and state representatives to encourage them to support the issues we care about.
 Check out our calendar for upcoming meetings and Know your Reps sessions.
 You can also find out if upcoming reps are your representatives by clicking here.

 Here are the recent Know Your Reps conversations:

 Know Your Reps with CA State Senator Holly Mitchell